 March Edition of Your Bottom Line Now Available

 In partnership with UCanGo2, the Oklahoma College Assistance Program and Oklahoma Money Matters (OKMM) publishes a monthly newsletter called Your Bottom Line, featuring news and resources for students, consumers, campus professionals, counselors and community partners.
 Check out the latest edition for timely information about personal finance, college planning and student loan management.
-To stay up-to-date, sign up to receive Your Bottom Line every other month.
+To stay up-to-date, sign up to receive Your Bottom Line every month.